afontenot/grimper/README.md

    * `play.sh -m <name>` will start Celeste with only the specified mod (and its dependencies) enabled.

- * `updatemods.py` is pretty self-explanatory.
+ * `mods.py` is pretty self-explanatory.
 There are two basic commands: `download` and `update`.
-Currently `update` always means update-all, and `download` can be used to update an individual mod.
+Currently `update` always means update-all, and `download` can also be used to update an individual mod.
 You need to have mounted the overlay directories using `play.sh` before running this script.

 ## Requirements